What is a laminectomy?

 herbal supplements that you are taking.

-are taking any anticoagulant (blood-thinning) medicines, aspirin, or other medications
+are taking any blood-thinning (anticoagulant) medicines, aspirin, or other medicines

 What happens during a laminectomy?

 A laminectomy usually requires a stay in a hospital.
 Procedures may vary depending

 A laminectomy may be done while you are asleep under general anesthesia.
 Or it may

 be done while you are awake under spinal anesthesia.
 If spinal anesthesia is used,